anna-stedman/ennov-test-application/DEVELOP.md

 # Notes

 My initial instinct is to use Python (Pandas) to manipulate any data in a csv - I haven't used typescript for this before.
+But I'll try with typescript.

 I also haven't used docker before and it's taking too long to install and test that the files I have work... with more time I would figure this out.